 A reporter recently got in touch to ask how many people I’ve inspired to retire overseas.

-Nearly 30 years covering this beat…hundreds of thousands of readers each year…27 years of conferences…as many as 12 per year…
+More than 30 years covering this beat… hundreds of thousands of readers each year… 30 years of conferences… as many as 12 per year…

-To inspire you to make 2015 the year you get on board, here are just a handful of recent real-life success stories.
-Following are notes from fellow readers who’ve taken the leap and written in to report of their evolving adventures…
+To inspire you to make 2020 the year you get on board, here are just a handful of recent real-life success stories… notes from fellow readers who’ve taken the leap and written in to report of their evolving adventures…

 “I retired from the Miami-Dade County government after 33 years of employment.
 A few months later, I flew to Panama.
 I’d been there only once before, but I had done research via your e-mail newsletters.